 Access and licensing

-As a Government Owned limited company we are obliged to be self-financing.
-Accordingly, we operate a licensing model by way of recognised exception to the principle of marginal cost pricing as described in The National Archives' ‘Guide to drawing up a statement of public task’ (Document Version 1.0 published in August 2011).
+As a Government Owned limited company we are obliged to be self-financing and are required to generate revenue to cover all of our costs, including costs relating to the performance of the Public Task.
+Accordingly, we operate a licensing model by way of recognised exception to the principle of marginal cost pricing as described in The National Archives’ ‘Guide to drawing up a statement of public task’ (Document Version 1.0 published in August 2011).

-This licensing model currently includes making Ordnance Survey products available:
+This licensing model currently includes making OS products available:

 (i) Free at the point of use through OS OpenData, a range of products available on similar terms to the Open Government Licence; and

-(ii) in accordance with Ordnance Survey’s standard licensing model.
+(ii) In accordance with OS’s standard licensing model.

 Find details of our products, their specifications, licence terms and relevant licence fees on our licensing web page.

 In licensing our products, we are committed to the principles of the Information Fair Trader Scheme, in relation to which we are fully accredited.

 Approval and review

-Prior to publication this statement has been approved by the Shareholder Executive following consultation with the Office of Public Sector Information (OPSI), part of The National Archives.
+Prior to publication this statement has been discussed with and approved by the Shareholder Executive and discussed with the Office of Public Sector Information (OPSI), part of The National Archives.
+Note that whilst OPSI has provided recommendations which have been taken into account in producing this statement, OPSI does not approve statements of Public Task.

 This Annex describes the datasets which have been produced in order to deliver the Public Task and the products that are currently (as at the date of publication or latest revision of this Public Task) their direct output, which together comprise the Public Task information for the purposes of the Re-Use of Public Sector Information Regulations 2015 (the Re-use Regulations).